 After a debut album full of twists and turns, Los Padres are back with a sophomore 12” EP that once again challenges the norms of what rock should sound like.

+Taking a full DIY approach on recording, production and mixing this time around, the band crafted a unique sound that sinks deeper in experimentation and sees them pushing sonic boundaries, striking a fragile balance between analogue and digital, harmony and distortion.
 The Struggle EP is a short but incisive burst of energy influenced by the vibrant streets of London - it was recorded just next to Gillett Square, Dalston - but also expresses the frustrations and overwhelming pressures of the life in the big city.

 After 3 years we're back to vinyl with a one-sided 12" in solid cream.
 Why one-sided?
 Because once again we decided to get artsy and create a unique side B which will be hand-sprayed by us and the band.
 Yes, all 300 of them, individually painted.